Term of the Moment

 On the Motherboard

 A fully equipped PC motherboard has built-in controller circuits for all the basic peripheral devices.
-It has sockets for the internal drives (hard disk and CD/DVD) and ports for external devices: keyboard, mouse, speakers, etc. The motherboard typically also provides built-in circuitry for the monitor and network.
+It has sockets to plug in internal drives (storage drive and CD/DVD drive) and ports for external devices: keyboard, mouse, monitor and network.
+Audio output may comprise a single 3.5mm Line Out port or multiple ports for surround sound (see PC audio ports).

 Via Plug-In Cards

 Additional input/output can be added by plugging in controller cards into the motherboard's PCI or PCI Express slots.
-For example, a higher-quality graphics card can be plugged in, and the built-in circuit can be disabled.
+For example, a higher-quality graphics card can be plugged in, and the built-in display circuit can be disabled (see GPU).
 See PCI and BIOS.

 Peripheral Drivers